Gagra

-It had a population of 26,636 in 1989, but this has fallen considerably due to the ethnic cleansing of Georgians in Abkhazia and other demographic shifts during and after the War in Abkhazia (1992–93).
+It had a population of 26,636 in 1989, but this has declined considerably as a result of ethnic cleansing of Georgians in Abkhazia and other demographic shifts during and after the War in Abkhazia (1992–93).

-Gagra is the centre of the district of the same name.
-It is located in the western part of Region of Abkhazia, and river Psou serves as a border with Krasnodar Krai of Russia.
+Gagra is the center of the district of the same name.
+It is located in the western part of the region of Abkhazia, and the Psou River serves as the border with the Krasnodar Krai of Russia.

 Etymology

-According to some Georgian scholars, Gagra is derived from Gakra meaning "walnut" in the Svan language.
-According to the Soviet writer Bondaryev, the name of the city originates from the local Gagaa clan.
-According to Professor V. Kvarchija, Gagra (< *ga-kʼə-ra) means ‘the holder of the coast’ in Abkhaz (Gagra was mentioned as Kakara, Kakkari on old maps).
+According to a number of Georgian scholars, Gagra is derived from Gakra meaning "walnut" in the Svan language, while Gakari/Kakari means "a place with walnut trees", which is in accordance to toponym used in old maps.
+The name of the city is claimed by Z. Danelia to originate from the Gagaa family, who, according to Danelia, once lived there.
+However, the historicity of the Gagaa family and its connection to the city is disputed due to lack of evidence.
+According to V. Kvarchia, the name Gagra is derived from a combination of two Abkhaz words: a-ga ("coast") and a-kra ("to close"), that is, "a place where the shore is closed".
+According to Z. Anchabadze, etymology of the city is derived from "Gagrifshi."
+The term "Gak" or "Kak" is considered a personal name, while the affix "-ri" denotes possession.
+Additionally, the affix "-fsh-" is interpreted as indicating "the importance of the place."

 History

 The town was established as a Greek colony in the kingdom of Colchis, called Triglite (Τριγλίτη), inhabited by Greeks and Colchians.
 Colchis came under the control of the kingdom of Pontus in the 1st century BC before being absorbed by the Roman Empire, which renamed the town as Nitica.
 Its geographical position led the Romans to fortify the town, which was repeatedly attacked by Goths and other invaders.
 The town and the whole region of Colchis remained part of Byzantine Empire.

-It became a major trading settlement in which Genoese and Venetian merchants were prominent, trading in the town's main exports - wood, honey, wax and slaves.
+It became a major trading settlement in which Genoese and Venetian merchants were prominent, trading in the town's main exports – wood, honey, wax and slaves.
 The name "Gagra" appeared for the first time on a map in 1308, on a map of the Caucasus made by the Italian Pietro Visconti, which is now in the Library of Saint Mark in Venice.